actorcloud/docs.actorcloud.io/en/installation/docker.md

 * EMQX and Pulsar are on the same server, using the default configuration without modification

-* If not on the same server, it was modified to EMQX intranet address.
+* If not on the same server, it was modified to EMQX internal address.

   This address corresponds to the listener.tcp.internal = 127.0.0.1:11883 configuration in emqx.conf of EMQX and needs to be modified synchronously.
   At the same time, in order to guarantee the subscription to the system topic,  the acl.conf of EMQX needs to be modified, and the following line needs to be comment or deleted.